 The Configuration bits can be programmed (read as '0'), or left unprogrammed (read as '1'), to select various device configurations.
-These bits are mapped starting at program memory location, F80000h.
-A complete list is provided in Table 26-1.
+These bits are mapped, starting at program memory location, F80000h.
+A complete list of Configuration register locations is provided in Table 26-1.
 A detailed explanation of the various bit functions is provided in Register 26-1 through Register 26-8.